Will the promise of more funding for NY schools finally bring your annual property tax bills down?

 Think about the year or more of COVID lockdowns when schools were closed.
 Yet, they asked for more money from taxpayers.

 Right now, home buyers are triggering higher taxes on their own homes when they buy at the top of the market.
-Those staying in place also trigger higher taxes by remodelling their existing homes.
+Those staying in place also trigger higher taxes by remodeling their existing homes.
 Renters can’t escape it either.
 Landlords are hiking rents fast to keep up with their own tax bills.

 The bottom line is that if you want to save money on your property tax bills now, then you have to get help appealing them.
 Don’t wait for the promise of potential tax cuts later.
 They never seem to show up.